The United Kingdom has long been a global leader in higher education — blending centuries-old…

 What’s Driving These Shifts?

-- Emergence of Alternatives: As traditional destinations cooled off, students began favoring alternatives like Germany, New Zealand, and non-traditional ones like Bangladesh, Russia, and Uzbekistan for affordability and simpler visas RediffIndia Today.
+VisaVerge. - Emergence of Affordable Alternatives: As traditional destinations became more restrictive, students increasingly explored options such as Germany, New Zealand, and even non-traditional countries like Bangladesh, Russia, and Uzbekistan, which offer lower tuition fees and simplified admission processes

 Final Take